riverinme/Structure_Form_Finding_HH/readme.md

     `aaa.set_force_density(default_rou, [frameID1, rou1], [frameID2, rou2], ..)`
 - Run
 `aaa.force_density("g", True, "China", "JTG", "JTGD62 fpk1470", 7, 0.06)`
-    - 1st parameter, what's to return.
+    - 1st argument, what's to return.
         - "g" means to return a Matplotlib graph.
         - "w" returns all coords after form-finding instead.
-    - 2nd parameter, to bake to SAP2000
+    - 2nd argument, to bake to SAP2000
-        - True means to return a sap model.
+        - True means to return a SAP2000 model.
             > SAP2000 must be opened by hand first.
             > The rest parameters are for frame properties in SAP2000.
         - If it is False, no material properties needed.
         `aaa.force_density("g", False)`
 ### 2. Initate a model from SAP2000
 > **Notes**
-> a), To start, copy an sap model from [here](https://github.com/riverinme/Structure_Form_Finding_HH/tree/master/SAP%20Models) and the relative py.
+> a), To start, copy an SAP2000 model from [here](https://github.com/riverinme/Structure_Form_Finding_HH/tree/master/SAP%20Models) and the relative py.
 > b), All nodes and frame elements will be used in form finding.
 > c), The model unit MUST be **KN.m.C**.
 1. Open the model in SAP2000